Quadra-Fire owner Marcie knows exactly how to get her 4300 Step Top Wood Stove going.

 Watch and learn

-Check out this video for a firsthand view of building your first fire.
+Check out this video for a firsthand view of building your first fire in your Quadra-Fire stove.
+Still struggling with getting a hot fire going?
+Connect with a local hearth expert for hands-on help.